awarners/MNIST-Image-Classification/README.md

 ## Data

-The [MNIST](http://yann.lecun.com/exdb/mnist/index.html) dataset was used.
+The [MNIST](http://yann.lecun.com/exdb/mnist/index.html) database was used.

 ## Authors